 Lightroom gives you the camera colors for every brand.
 Lightroom also automatically loads in all the camera settings for the Nikon Z cameras.

-I think that Lightroom is more intuitive and I like their catalog design more and I like the different developer modules, for Library, Develop, Print, Web etc. The Lightroom bundle with Photoshop is also priced very reasonable and the Lightroom + Photoshop bundle is more powerful, although Capture One standalone is more powerful than Lightroom since Capture One has more color controls.
+I think that Lightroom is more intuitive and I like their catalog design more I like the different developer modules, for Library, Develop, Print, Web, etc. The Lightroom bundle with Photoshop is also priced very reasonably and the Lightroom + Photoshop bundle is more powerful, although Capture One standalone is more powerful than Lightroom since Capture One has more color controls.

 I feel like Capture One applies this noise reduction to everything which can make the images slightly softer sometimes, but it does seem like the noise reduction retains a little more detail by default.
 You can get Lightroom matching pretty close, but you do have to noodle sharpness and noise reduction.